s7c7icu/pythonClient/README.md

 ### Meta File Format

 The meta file is a JSON object that stores metadata for an uploaded file.
-This metadata includes information such as the file’s schema version, encryption algorithms, size, hash values, and the method used to retrieve the file data.
+This metadata includes information such as encryption algorithms, size, hash values, and the method used to retrieve the encrypted file data.
 Below is an explanation of the format and its fields.

 #### Example Meta File